phajy/OpticallyThinDiscs.jl/README.md

 Simulations of the X-ray emission associated with active regions in a radiatively inefficient accretion flow.

+*Work in progress!*

-Summer project at the University of Bristol by:
+Summer project at the University of Bristol by

 - Wiktoria Tarnopolska (undergraduate student)
 - Fergus Baker (PhD student)